Course Descriptions

 Requirement(s): Experiential

-Concentration(s): Civil Litigation (JD), Criminal Litigation (JD), Employment and Labor Law (JD), Employment and Labor Law (LLMG)
+Concentration(s): Children's Rights (JD), Civil Litigation (JD), Criminal Litigation (JD), Employment and Labor Law (JD), Environmental and Energy Law (JD), Intellectual Property (JD), International Law (JD), Public Interest Law (JD)

 Prerequisite(s): Preferred: First-Year Curriculum, Trial Advocacy- (trial-court placements), Criminal Procedure (appellate-court placements), Criminal Procedure (magistrate judge placements), Criminal Procedure (criminal-dept. placements)

-The Judicial Internship Program allows students to receive academic credit for work in a judge's chambers in San Diego.
-Students must work 50 hours per unit of credit.
-In addition to the work component of the Program, students enrolled in the program will have regular contact with the Program's instructor, Professor Ursin, who will meet with students individually (virtually), and review samples of the student's reflective and written work from the internship.
-Students can secure their own internship position or can meet with Professor Ursin for guidance in securing a placement.
-The internship is graded on a pass/fail basis.
+The Judicial Externship Program allows students to receive academic credit for working with judges in state or federal trial or appellate courts.
+Students must work 50 hours per unit of credit, and may enroll for 1-4 credits.
+In addition to the work component of the program, students are required to participate in an online classroom component through the Canvas system.
+The online classroom component consists primarily of the posting of biweekly journals summarizing the externship work during each two-week period.
+The Faculty Supervisor for the Judicial Externship course will review, comment, and score each posted journal.
+Students can secure their own externship position or can meet with Professor Ed Ursin for guidance in securing a placement.
+The externship is graded on a pass/fail basis.
 Students must receive approval from Professor Ursin to register for this program.

 Note: